Skip to content

 If you only want to import your design system (colors, typography, spacing, shadows) without any layout:

-4. in WeWeb, open the Import from Figma wizard and paste from clipboard – the Images step will be skipped
+4. In WeWeb, click the Figma icon in the Interface left sidebar to open the import wizard, then paste from the clipboard — the Images step will be skipped

 Fast vs Deep scan